vilmibm/puppet-tilde/README.md

 ## IRC

-The module sets up ngircd for you.
+The module sets up the charybdis IRC server for you.

- * localhost only
  * "irc" alias added to users' .bashrc
  * per-user irssi config this will auto-connect to the server and auto-join #<hostname> where hostname is a .-less string substitution of the hostname you specified as `tilde::hostname`.

-It does **not** set up an operator.
-IRC governance is up to the autonomous collective to determine.
+Your localhost root user will have OPER privileges in IRC, using the password you configured in your `[yourhostfqdn].yaml` or `common.yaml` file.

 ## Mail